Hirbod03/AutoInstaUnfollow/README.md

 ## Usage

-1. Open the `AutoUnfollower.py` script and replace `username` and `password` with your Instagram username and password.
-2. Run the script:
+1. Run the script:

     ```bash
     python AutoUnfollower.py
     ```
+2. Enter instagram credientials when prompted.
 3. The script will output the progress and provide options to unfollow users who don't follow you back, print their usernames, or take no action.

 ## Cautions